rillonline/writing/kearsarge/kearsarge.md

 ## Chapter 15

-Investigator Ronnie Camberwell's Case Notes for ## Chapter 14

-I learned the sports world was shock by Kearsarge's death but had no angles for me to pursue.

-I am the legal owner of 17 Dollar Bay Drive.
-I have enough money designated by Kearsarge for its upkeep.
-Dad and I will go through the house at 3 pm.

 "What have you found out so far?"

 I thought Blake Redman might not answer my question because i was being